PyVisA: Visualization and analysis of path sampling results¶

 pyvisa -i <input_file> -cmp

-where the <input_file> is the same file (.rst) used to execute the PyRETIS simulations.
+where <input_file> is the same .rst file used to execute the PyRETIS

-The compressor tool indicates eventual file inconsistencies, e.g. corrupted files or not corresponding cycles.
+The compressor tool reports file inconsistencies, such as corrupted files or mismatched cycles.
 This situation might happen when the simulation data have been produced by multiple machines and/or by multiple independent runs.

 The source files are not touched by this operation.
-If the data consistency is very low, a manual check would be thus required to import the data.
+If the data consistency is very low, a manual check is required before importing the data.

 Visualization¶